pingcap/blog/2017-05-22-Comparison-between-MySQL-and-TiDB-with-tens-of-millions-of-data-per-day.md

 ---
-date: 2017-05-22T00:00:00Z
-excerpt: This document is a use case that details the performance of MySQL and TiDB with tens of millions of rows of data per day.
 title: Migration from MySQL to TiDB to handle tens of millions of rows of data per day
+date: 2017-05-22
+summary: This document is a use case that details the performance of MySQL and TiDB with tens of millions of rows of data per day.
+tags: ['TiDB', 'migration']
 ---

 # TiDB use case